 After about a year old, your baby should have good enough pincer movements to eat boiled or scrambled eggs.

-Note: babies & children should never eat raw eggs because of the risk of salmonella poisoning.
+Note: babies and children should never eat raw eggs because of the risk of salmonella poisoning.